 Figure 3b-4 illustrates the emissions of the major TACs from stationary and area sources in the community.
-The emissions of each pollutant are weighted by their corresponding air toxics cancer risk relative to Diesel PM.
+The emissions of each pollutant are weighted by their toxicity relative to DPM.
 In this community, hexavalent chromium and 1,3-butadiene are the most predominant air toxics from stationary and area sources.
 Hexavalent chromium is emitted from fuel combustion in manufacturing, and from coating industries (Figure 3b-5), whereas the major source for 1,3-butadiene emissions is from the chemical industry.